Participant Information

 Expectations: Violation of policy or law, intentional damage to equipment or environment, threat to self or others, and/or failure to abide by group expectations set by leaders, will result in various consequences that may include conduct sanctions, trip expulsion, and/or canceling the trip (at the individual’s expense).

-Plan an Adventure for Your Team
+Plan an Adventure For Your Team

 If you have a group that wants to get outside, we can help!
 We will collaborate with you to design a trip that fits the needs and budget of your group.